 Promoting Research and Evidence Based Policy-Making in Central Asia

-The Stockholm International Peace Research Institute (SIPRI), ISDC – International Security and Development Center, and the University of Central Asia (UCA) hold the first annual ‘Life in Kyrgyzstan’ Conference that took place in Bishkek on 1-2 October 2015.
+The Stockholm International Peace Research Institute (SIPRI), ISDC – International Security and Development Center, and the University of Central Asia (UCA) conducted the first inaugural ‘Life in Kyrgyzstan’ Conference that took place in Bishkek on 1-2 October 2015.

-The conference also featured a presentation of the final results of the research project ‘Gender and Employment in Central Asia: Evidence from Panel Data’ carried out in 2013-2015 by an international consortium of research institutions with funding from the Institute for the Study of Labor (IZA) and the Department for International Development (DfID).
+The conference also featured the results of the research project ‘Gender and Employment in Central Asia: Evidence from Panel Data’ carried out in 2013-2015 by an international consortium of research institutions with funding from the Institute for the Study of Labor (IZA) and the Department for International Development (DfID).

 The following topics were covered by organized sessions of the Conference:

 - Gender and Employment Nexus – Policies and Stakeholders Perspectives;

 - Highlights from the “Gender and Employment in Central Asia” Project;

 - Welfare, Social Protection and Labour Supply in Central Asia;